This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Having a vehicle to explore after setting up camp is nice.
 But it can be a bummer to find and buy the right size tow vehicle for your trailer.
 This is especially true if the trailer you want is large and heavy.

-Additionally, hitching up a travel trailer can be a pain.
+Additionally, hitching up a travel trailer can be a pain, especially in campgrounds with tight campsites.
 Towing travel trailers is more difficult than towing a fifth wheel, because travel trailers sway is a real issue.

 Lastly, bumper pulls are lighter and less expensive than motorhomes and fifth wheels.
 But they also tend to have fewer features and residential-style amenities.